Chapter Seventeen IV

 “Sure, it’s fine when she talks dirty to you.
 When she does it to me, you decide you need to study the pansies and smell the tourists.”

 Janah, “Quit complaining.
 You got yours this morning and you’ll get yours tonight.
 Go for a walk.
-I can sit here and watch the sights through your eyes while you two flirt and create a sensation among the tourists.”
+I can sit here and watch the sights through your eyes while you two flirt and create a sensation among the citizens.”

 “When Chan and Ning get back.”